 © Subbotina | Dreamstime.com

-Doctors believed many decades ago that vitamin D was good only for healthy bones and teeth, but research has since proven otherwise.
-Vitamin D deficiency symptoms now have been linked to numerous health problems, including heart disease, depression, and even cancer.
+Vitamin D deficiency symptoms have been linked to numerous health problems, including heart disease, depression, and even cancer.
 In fact, a recent study conducted by Boston University researchers revealed vitamin D deficiency actually affects your DNA: “Any improvement in vitamin D status will significantly affect expression of genes that have a wide variety of biologic functions of more than 160 pathways linked to cancer, autoimmune disorders and cardiovascular disease.”

-First, you need to determine whether you have one or more vitamin D deficiency symptoms; they’re commonly overlooked and often dismissed as normal, everyday aches and pains.
-Next, you’ll order a vitamin D deficiency test (more on that below, or by clicking here).
+Do you have vitamin D deficiency symptoms?
+Before pursuing a vitamin D test, first determine whether you have one or more of the ailments listed below.
+They’re commonly overlooked and often dismissed as normal, everyday aches and pains.
+If some of these symptoms affect you, order a vitamin D deficiency test (read more in section below titled “Testing for Vitamin D Deficiency Symptoms” or by clicking here).

 Vitamin D Deficiency Symptoms: Common Ailments

-Here’s a list of 10 of the most common symptoms of low vitamin D:
+Here’s a list of 10 of the most common Vitamin D deficiency symptoms:

 - Weight gain

 - Bone softening (low bone density) or fractures

 - Muscle cramps and weakness

 - Joint pain (most noticeable in the back and knees)